maxshowarth/miney/README.md

 pre-computed looped route from the load cell to the dump cell and back again.
 Each truck waits for a configurable number of ticks at the load and dump locations before continuing its journey.
-The Streamlit app visualizes the simulation in real time using yellow markers for trucks.
-Buttons allow you to start or stop the engine, add new trucks and reset the fleet.
+A small Pygame window visualizes the simulation in real time using yellow markers for trucks.
+Keyboard shortcuts allow you to start/stop the engine, add new trucks and reset the fleet.

 ## Project Details
 This project involves developing a Python-based, interactive 2D mine simulation application.
 The app models haul trucks moving between a loading ground and dumping ground on a user-defined road network within a 50×50 grid.
-The simulation will be visualized in a Streamlit or Gradio interface and allow basic controls (start, reset, add trucks).
+The simulation will be visualized in a Pygame interface and allow basic controls (start, reset, add trucks).
 Truck motion is governed by pathfinding logic.
 This tool is intended for demonstration purposes and educational use.

 The agent is expected to break the project into appropriately sized tasks and implement them incrementally, submitting changes as a series of pull requests.
 Each PR must include comprehensive unit tests and should be reviewable from a TDD perspective.
 Tasks should follow a test-driven development strategy: define the tests, then implement the functionality, and finally verify that all tests pass.

 📦 Technical Constraints
 Language: Python 3.10+

-UI Framework: Streamlit (preferred) or Gradio for 2D visualization and interactivity
+UI Framework: Pygame for 2D visualization and interactivity

 Visualization: Grid-based (50x50); click-and-drag interface to define roads